TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-longtermbackupretention.md

 # Long term retention of backups

 ## **Recommended Steps**
-Long term retention of backups (longer than 35 days) are currently not natively supported by the service.
-You have the option to use *pg_dump* to take backups and store them for long term retention.
-Third party solutions are another option.
+Long-term retention of backups (longer than 35 days) are currently not natively supported by the service.
+You have the option to use *pg_dump* to take backups and store them for long-term retention.
+Third-party solutions are another option.

-Native support for long term retention backups is currently being worked on by the Azure engineering team.
+Native support for long-term retention backups is currently being worked on by the Azure engineering team.